Mosquito Control Services

 - Plant mosquito repellant plants.
 There are plants that are known to naturally repel mosquitoes.
 These include lavender, basil, peppermint, marigold, catnip, rosemary and geranium.

 While these are a few things you can do to keep mosquitoes away, the best, most effective way to keep mosquitoes away is to schedule an appointment with your professional, experienced mosquito experts at Pointe Pest Control.
 Over the counter mosquito yard sprays can be dangerous and harmful for the environment.
-Our treatments keep your children, pets and the environment safe.
-Not only are our methods safe, we know where to treat, the areas of your yard when mosquitoes usually breed and where to find them.
-It is important to schedule routine treatments to keep your yard mosquito free year round.
-You will no longer need to stress about mosquitoes crashing your backyard parties.
+Our treatments keep your children, pets and the environment safe and we know just where to treat.
+Our technicians will locate the areas of your yard when mosquitoes usually breed and focus our efforts there.
+It is important to schedule routine treatments to keep your yard mosquito free year round so you will no longer need to stress about mosquitoes crashing your backyard parties.

 Call Pointe Pest Control today for all your mosquito and pest control needs.
 Our goal is to keep your home pest free and your satisfaction is very important to us.
 Happy customers are what keeps our business alive and we will do everything we can to ensure your satisfaction.
 Make an appointment today!